Skip to main content

 Benefits reset

 A bond curve different from the default one can be treated as a benefit for the Node Operator.
 It is crucial to ensure a reset of the benefits in case of inappropriate performance or rule violations.
-There are 4 cases when benefits can be reset for the Node Operator in CSM:
+There are several cases when benefits can be reset for the Node Operator in CSM:

 • EL rewards stealing is detected and confirmed;